Thursday, August 3, 2017

 Thinking Beyond Oneself

 I have recently noticed a tendency of many, including my students, to respond to complex situations and issues based on their own rather narrow personal experience.
 This seems completely natural as we come to have beliefs, habits, and predispositions based on our experience.
-However, the nature of many complex situations and issues exceed things we have personally experienced yet many still based their beliefs about those situations and issues on personal experience that is somewhat removed from the problem or situation being judged.
+However, the nature of many complex situations and issues exceed things we have personally experienced yet many still base their beliefs about those situations and issues on personal experience that is somewhat removed from the problem or situation being judged.

 For example, with regard to online learning, someone who has taken an online learning course might have experienced feeling that the instructor was distant and perhaps aloof and not very involved in their progress.
 Is that sufficient reason to conclude that many or most online courses have instructors who appear distant, aloof and uninvolved to their students?
 Perhaps not.